rpm-software-management/dnf5/doc/tutorial/install-build-deps.rst

 .. note::
-    While the libdnf packages are always needed, we can omit installing the libdnf-cli packages if we're not using any of the command-line features they implement.
+    While the libdnf5 packages are always needed, we can omit installing the libdnf5-cli packages if we're not using any of the command-line features they implement.